AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/ecommerce/shopify-streaming.md

 This guide requires a working understanding of the following components of Experience Platform:

 * [Sources](../../../../home.md): Experience Platform allows data to be ingested from various sources while providing you with the ability to structure, label, and enhance incoming data using [!DNL Platform] services.
-* [Sandboxes](../../../../../sandboxes/home.md): Experience Platform provides virtual sandboxes which partition a single Platform instance into separate virtual environments to help develop and evolve digital experience applications.
+* [Sandboxes](../../../../../sandboxes/home.md): Experience Platform provides virtual sandboxes that partition a single Platform instance into separate virtual environments to help develop and evolve digital experience applications.

 ### Using Platform APIs